Rangers vs. Pirates Player Props Betting Odds

 Semien Stats

-- Semien has recorded 57 hits with 12 doubles, a triple, seven home runs and 24 walks.
-He has driven in 38 runs with seven stolen bases.
+- Semien has 58 hits with 12 doubles, a triple, seven home runs, 24 walks and 39 RBI.
+He's also stolen seven bases.

-- Semien hopes to build on an 11-game hitting streak in this matchup.
-During his last 10 outings he is batting .357 with three doubles, a triple, a home run, three walks and eight RBI.
+- Semien hopes to build on a 12-game hitting streak in this matchup.
+In his last 10 outings he is hitting .357 with three doubles, a triple, three walks and eight RBI.

 Semien Recent Games